Evidence for the Big Bang:

-- Post-Dating "Expansion" Till Hubble: That the scientific community at large has misattributed, and hence, post-dated, the discovery of the apparent expansion of the universe is readily evident.
+- Post-Dating "Expansion" Till Hubble: The scientific community at large has misattributed, and hence, post-dated, the discovery of the apparent expansion of the universe.
+"Hubble's 1929 observation that galaxies were generally receding", is an example from NASA.
 Thankfully, Physics Today has acknowledged that, "It is still widely held that in 1929, Edwin Hubble discovered the expanding universe...
 [This is] incorrect."
 In attempting to set the record straight, RSR and Physics Today has quite a challenge ahead of us, for the falsehood is widespread...

 - Cambridge University: receding galaxies first observed by Hubble

 - Carnegie Institute for Science: Hubble discovers the universe is expanding

 - Bill Nye: Hubble discovered that the stars [sic; galaxies] are moving apart

 - Nat'l Geo: "the work of one man... that the whole universe was expanding"

 - The History Blog: Hubble traditionally credited with discovering expansion

 - Phys.org: "Hubble discovered" that galaxies are moving away from us